FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 <div class="content">

-At the end of the section, we will look at a few more different ways to manage the state of an application.
+At the end of this part, we will look at a few more different ways to manage the state of an application.

 Let's continue with the note application.
-Let's focus on communication with the server.
+We will focus on communication with the server.
 Let's start the application from scratch.
 The first version is as follows:

 ```js
 const App = () => {